Royals vs. Angels: Betting Trends, Records ATS, Home/Road Splits

 Royals vs. Angels: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Mike Trout and the Los Angeles Angels will play Salvador Perez and the Kansas City Royals on Friday at Kauffman Stadium, at 8:10 PM ET.
+Bobby Witt Jr. and the Kansas City Royals hit the field on Saturday at Kauffman Stadium against Griffin Canning, who is projected to start for the Los Angeles Angels.
+First pitch will be at 4:10 PM ET.

-The favored Angels have -165 moneyline odds to win against the underdog Royals, who are listed at +135.
-The matchup's over/under has been set at 9.5 runs.
+The favored Angels have -155 moneyline odds against the underdog Royals, who are listed at +125.
+The over/under for the contest is listed at 9 runs.

 Rep your team with officially licensed Royals gear!
 Head to Fanatics to find jerseys, shirts, and much more.